MIT Media Lab: Outputs and spin-offs

 The MPEG-4 SA project developed at the Media Lab made structured audio a practical reality and the Aspen Movie Map was the precursor to the ideas in Google Street View.

 In 2001, two research centers were spun off: Media Lab Asia and Media Lab Europe.
 Media Lab Asia, based in India, was a result of cooperation with the Government of India but eventually broke off in 2003 after a disagreement.
 Media Lab Europe, based in Dublin, Ireland, was founded with a similar concept in association with Irish universities and government, and closed in January 2005.

-Created collaboratively by the Computer Museum and the Media Lab, the Computer Clubhouse, a worldwide network of after-school learning centers, focuses on youth from underserved communities who would not otherwise have access to technological tools and activities.
+Created collaboratively by the Computer Museum and the media lab, the Computer Clubhouse, a worldwide network of after-school learning centers, focuses on youth from underserved communities who would not otherwise have access to technological tools and activities.

 Launched in 2003, Scratch is a block-based programming language and community developed for children 8–16, and used by people of all ages to learn programming.
 Millions of people have created Scratch projects in a wide variety of settings, including homes, schools, museums, libraries, and community centers.

-In January 2005, the Lab's chairman emeritus Nicholas Negroponte announced at the World Economic Forum a new research initiative to develop a $100 laptop computer.
+In January 2005, the lab's chairman emeritus Nicholas Negroponte announced at the World Economic Forum a new research initiative to develop a $100 laptop computer.
 A non-profit organization, One Laptop per Child, was created to oversee the actual deployment, MIT did not manufacture or distribute the device.

 The Synthetic Neurobiology group created reagents and devices for the analysis of brain circuits are in use by hundreds of biology labs around the world.

 In 2011, Ramesh Raskar's group published their femto-photography technique, that is able to image the movement of individual light pulses.

 In 2013, the Media Lab launched E14 Fund as a program to support and invest in MIT Media Lab startups.
 In 2017, E14 Fund launched its first seed stage venture fund to invest in the MIT Media Lab startup community.
-It invested in companies like Formlabs, Affectiva, Tulip, Wise Systems, Figur8 and more.
+It invested in companies like Formlabs, Affectiva, Tulip Interfaces, Wise Systems, Figur8 and more.